Writing Research Grant Applications for Qualitative Research

 - Small group work developing a set of objectives and methods for an application

-By the end of this workshop you should be able to
+By the end of this workshop you will be able to:

-- respond to feedback from the committee or reviewers
+- Respond to feedback from funding committees or reviewers

-- understand the role of the multi-disciplinary grant committee in decision-making
+- Understand the role of the funding committees and panels in decision-making

 Duration: 1 day